bbolli/tumblr-utils/README.md

 Tumblr.
 The posts are saved in the current folder with a `.txt` extension.
 The index is not updated.

 In order to limit the set of backed up posts, use the `-n` and `-s` options.
 The most recent post is always number 0, so the option `-n 200` would select the 200 most recent posts.
-Calling `tumblr_backup -n 100 -s 200` would skip the 200 most recent posts and backup the next 100. `-n 1` is the fastest way to rebuild the index pages.
+Calling `tumblr-backup -n 100 -s 200` would skip the 200 most recent posts and backup the next 100. `-n 1` is the fastest way to rebuild the index pages.

 The option `-T` limits the backup to posts of the given type. `-t` saves only posts with the given tags. `-Q` combines both: it accepts comma-separated